easy-smpc/easy-smpc/README.md

 histograms of distributed data using email a a communication channel.

-As email provides no safeguard for a faithful protocol execution, we aim to provide GUI safeguards to helf executng protocol.
+As email provides no safeguard for a faithful protocol execution, we aim to provide GUI safeguards to help executing the protocol.

 At the moment two secret sharing techniques are implemented:
  1. Arithmetic Secret Sharing on the Field (2^127-1) (being the 12th mersenne